IgniteUI/igniteui-docfx/en/components/combo.md

 ### Usage Demo

-In the demo below, you can see all of the steps in action:
+In the demo below, you can see a side-by-side comparison of the different ways a combo can be bound to data:

 <div class="sample-container loading" style="height: 600px;">
     <iframe id="combo-binding-sample" frameborder="0" seamless width="100%" height="100%" src="{environment:demosBaseUrl}/lists/combo-binding" onload="onSampleIframeContentLoaded(this);"></iframe>